 This prospectus is part of a "shelf" registration statement that we filed with the SEC.
-By using a shelf registration statement, we may, from time to time, issue any combination of the securities described in this prospectus in one or more offerings up to an aggregate maximum offering price of \$100,000,000.
+By using a shelf registration statement, we may, from time to time, issue any combination of the securities described in this prospectus in one or more offerings up to an aggregate maximum offering price of \$100,000,000.00.
 Each time we sell any of our securities, we will provide a prospectus supplement that will contain more specific information about the offering and the terms of the securities being sold.
 We may also add, update or change in the prospectus supplement any of the information contained in this prospectus or the documents incorporated by reference.

-This prospectus provides you with a general description of the Company and our securities.
-For further information about our business and our securities, you should refer to the registration statement and the reports incorporated by reference in this prospectus, as described in "Where You Can Find More Information."
+This prospectus provides you with a general description of the Company and our securities; for further information about our business and our securities, you should refer to the registration statement, the reports incorporated by reference in this prospectus, as described in "Where You Can Find More Information."

 You should rely only on the information contained in this prospectus and in any prospectus supplement (including in any documents incorporated by reference herein or therein).
 We have not authorized anyone to provide you with any different information.
 We are offering to sell our securities, and seeking offers to buy, only in jurisdictions where offers and sales are permitted.
+The information contained in this prospectus and any prospectus supplement is accurate only as of the date of this prospectus or such prospectus supplement, and the information contained in any document incorporated herein or therein by reference is accurate only as of the date of such document incorporated by reference, regardless of the time of delivery or any sale of our securities.